Games and applications for Windows Live Messenger: Minesweeper Flags

 In a twist on the original game, players must now locate flags and whoever has found the most by the end wins (i.e. the first person to get 26 or more mines wins).
 There are 51 mines on the map.
 Finding a flag allows the player to continue; otherwise it becomes their opponent's turn.
 Players get the one-off option to "bomb" a 5×5 area if they are losing, and get all the flags in that area (hence it is possible to get more than 26 mines).

 Other games

 Other instant games included: 3D Tic-Tac-Toe, Jewel Quest, Mahjong Quest, Quarto, Backgammon, 7 Hand Poker, Mah Jong Tiles, All Star Bowling, Bumper Stars, Flowerz, Jigsaw Too, Cubis, Hexic, Mozaki Blocks, Sudoku Too, Uno, Worms, Tic-A-Tac Poker, BrainBattle, Reversi, Rock-Paper-Scissors, Luxor, and You-Know-It!
 Trivia.

 A number of additional third-party games have also been built using the Messenger Activity SDK.
-An overview of third party activities is available on gallery.live.com.
+An overview of third party activities was available on gallery.live.com before the service shut down.